TheCodear/PSE-eonum-docrepo/PoC/PoC-Report.md

 ## Data flow

-1. Add new source to webcrawler?
-Source is can be safed in directory of choice
+1. The current webcrawler could be modified to crawl future sources

 2. Run Rake Task to